 National Apprenticeship Week 2013 kicked off on 11 March and fittingly it was also the launch day for the new Level 4 Higher Apprenticeship in Legal Services.
-Apprenticeships have been around for hundreds of years but hadn’t been available as a means to access law careers.
+Apprenticeships have been around for hundreds of years, although law apprenticeships hadn’t been available as a means to access legal careers.
 From hereon this all changes – exciting times!

 Higher Apprenticeship in Legal Services

 Level 4: benefits to law firms

 Apprenticeships in law also offer many benefits to firms:

 - Being able to offer a real opportunity to those who might not otherwise get one;

 - Being able to train people in-house allows firms to mould their development to business principles;

 - Greater transparency for clients, who know that the people dealing with their case are regulated and assessed;